googleworkspace/google-chat-samples/python/basic-async-app/README.md

      of the app into the **Bot URL** text box.

-## Interact with the bot
+## Interact with the app

-Either add and @mention the app in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the app.

 When added to a room or messaged, the app will respond with a simple reply.